 What might help

 If you have mild symptoms of an allergic reaction, such as a mild rash, call your doctor right away.
-They may suggest an over-the-counter oral antihistamine, such as Benadryl (diphenhydramine), or a topical product, such as hydrocortisone cream, to manage your symptoms.
+They may suggest a treatment to manage your symptoms.
+Examples include:

 If your doctor confirms you had a mild allergic reaction to Mavenclad, they’ll decide if you should continue taking it.